In this blog of the Smart Hospitality Networks series, we explore the different network architectures for different hotel types

 Which network architecture is the best for each type of hotel?

-Whether you own a boutique hotel or a larger establishment, if you’re independent or affiliated to a chain, technology has become a top subject on your agenda.
+Whether you own a boutique hotel or a larger establishment in the hospitality industry, if you’re independent or affiliated to a chain, technology has become a top subject on your agenda.
 The hotel network that enables guest wi-fi, digital hotel services and supports the business, the back-office tools integration or the staff collaboration can sometimes seem a complex topic.
 It might happen that in your network discussion, you will hear words like wi-fi high or medium density, access, core, switches, GPON, hybrid, passive optical networks, ONTs.

 No worries!
 You don’t need to be a network engineer to make the right choice if you have some key features to keep in mind!
 It’s also important to have the right solution and partner, having a deep understanding of your industry and hotel needs, it is possible to design the right LAN and WLAN architecture to cover your exact hotel needs!
 A solution that is flexible and versatile enough should cover the functional needs of every type of hotel and resort, and address their budget constraints, of course.